isaldarriaga/directory-tree/README.md

 In this case both ``MemoryService`` and ``DiskService`` extends the ``IStorage`` class, and can be safely plugged-into the ``TreeService`` instance at runtime.

-Notice the storage for ``MemoryService`` is a Javascript object, and the storage for ``DiskService`` a file stream (Disk not implemented in this program).
+Notice the storage for ``MemoryService`` is a Javascript object, and the storage for ``DiskService`` is a file stream (DiskService is not implemented in this version).

 Each ``TreeService`` instances is composed of 2 additional classes:

 - ``TreeReaderService``
 - ``TreeWriterService``

 Objects of these types are lazy loaded in the methods of ``TreeService`` depending on the operations to perform on the tree.
 Once instantiated they perform the action to manipulate the storage.
 These objects are destroyed and eventually garbage collected by V8.
-In a real application they could be closured into the execution context of these methods to increase performance by keeping their instances alive.
+In a real application they could be closured into the execution context of these methods to increase performance by keeping the instances alive.

 ### The ``MemoryService`` class